 An AP MLD or an NSTR mobile AP MLD shall correct the clock drift to be within ±30 µs between TSF timers of any two APs affiliated with the AP MLD or the NSTR mobile AP MLD.

+An MLD shall operate with at least one affiliated STA. (#13519)

 An AP MLD may operate with one or more affiliated APs.